cseanburns/electronic_resource_mgmt/lectures/08-workflow.md

-Paper on Interoperability between Acquisitions Modules of Integrated Library Systems and Electronic Resource Management Systems][interop], and this paper defines the 13 data elements that were determined to be desired in any exchange between ILS software and ERM software for those software to communicate meaningfully with each other.
+Paper on Interoperability between Acquisitions Modules of Integrated Library Systems and Electronic Resource Management Systems][interop], and this paper defines the 13 data elements that were determined to be desired in any exchange between ILS software and ERM software for these software to communicate meaningfully with each other.
 By that, I mean, the data points enable meaningful use of both the ILS software and the ERM software, and include: